Why study this course

 Other qualifications from inside the UK

-DDM-DMM in a BTEC Extended Diploma in Animal Science, Applied Science, Health Science, ICT, or Sports and Exercise Science.
+DDM-DMM in a BTEC Extended Diploma in Animal Science, Applied Science, Engineering, Health Science, ICT, or Sports and Exercise Science.

 Acceptance of T Levels for this programme will be considered on a case-by-case basis by the Academic School.
 Consideration will be given to the T Level grade/subject and grades/subjects achieved at GCSE/Level 2.